andreaaazo/chatgpt-prompts/README.md

 :param p3: describe about parameter p3
 :return: describe what it returns
 """
+Use typing module, and other modules to increase readability, comprehension, clarity.
+You are allowed to use external libreries that are not present.

 The code:
 [Paste here the code to be refactored]